Conditions

 Stomach and Liver Qi

-There are a couple of different presentations of Running Piglet Qi in the clinic.
-But the important thing to know is that acupuncture and especially herbal medicine can very much help with this.
-It’s a very uncomfortable to live with, and it can be effectively addressed.
+The most important thing to know is that acupuncture and especially herbal medicine can very much help with this.
+It’s a very uncomfortable sensation to live with, and it can be effectively addressed.